tlwilliams895/lchs/src/chapters/data-and-variables/variables.rst

    INSERT FIGURE HERE

-Caption: The label my_word points to a the string value "Python"
+Alternate: The label my_word points to a the string value "Python"

-   The variable my_word points to the value "Python".
+   The variable my_word points to the string value "Python".

 With this picture in mind, let's learn how to create and use variables in Python.